The Courage of Esther: Self-Sacrifice and Divine Purpose

 - Esther 5:1

-The Hebrew word translated as 'royal apparel' is the word 'malchut' (מַלְכוּת).
+The Hebrew word translated here as 'royal apparel' is the word 'malchut' (מַלְכוּת).
 Malchut means "kingdom" and, in the kabbalistic tradition, refers to the lowest of the Sefirot.

-To add another dimension of interest, some commentators have suggested references to the "King" could be also understood as a reference to G_D who Himself does not manifest plainly in the book.
-Subsequently, when we read "king Achashverosh," we understand this as a reference to the human king in the story.
+To add another dimension of interest, some commentators have suggested references to the "King" could also be understood as a reference to G_D, who Himself does not manifest plainly in the book.
+Subsequently, when we read "King Achashverosh," we understand this as a reference to the human king in the story.

 The Zohar portrays Esther as the embodiment of [the Sefirah of] Malchut.
 Malchut, in this sense, represents the humility and self-sacrifice that come from the nullification of self in service of the Creator's Will.